 For metagenome analysis, raw sequencing reads were subjected to quality filtering and barcode trimming using KneadData (v0.5.4) by employing trimmomatic settings of 4-base wide sliding window, with average quality per base >20 and minimum length 90 bp.
 Reads mapping to the mouse genome were also removed.
 Kraken2 was run against genome taxonomy database (GTDB_r89_54k) with default parameters [47].
 Following classification by Kraken2, Bracken was used to re-estimate bacterial abundances at taxonomic levels from species to phylum using a read length parameter of 150.
 Next, the filtered sequences were assembled into contigs using metaSPAdes with default settings [49].
 The gene abundance was analyzed and calculated as previously described with modifications [50].
 Putative genes were then predicted on contigs longer than 200 base pairs using Prodigal under metagenome mode (-p meta) [51].
 A non-redundant gene catalogue was constructed with CD-HIT using the parameters “-c 0.95 –aS 0.9” [52].
 The abundance of each predicted gene was evaluated by mapping reads back with KMA algorithm and then normalized with the following equation: RPM = 1M × (mapped reads/gene length)/(sum of mapped reads/gene length) [53].
 For all the predicted genes, CAZymes were annotated using hmmsearch against the dbCAN2 database V9 (e value <1 × 10−10; coverage >0.3) [54].
 The domain with the highest coverage was selected for sequences overlapping multiple CAZyme domains.
 For all samples, short genomic assemblies (<2,000 bp) that could have biased the subsequent analysis were first excluded.
 Genomes were then binned using VAMB [55].
 The binning results were refined based on the bin quality assessment (completeness >75, and contamination <15) of different binners from CheckM [56].
 Taxonomic classification of each bin was determined by GTDB-tk [57], and subjected to prediction of polysaccharide utilization loci (PULz) using pipeline PULpy [58].

-Statistical analysis
+Statistical analysis.
 R packages qiime2R, ANCOM, phyloseq, DESeq2, RandomForests, vegan, cluster, ggpubr, ggtern, rstatix, and ggplot2 were used for normalization, analyses, and visualization.
 For normally distributed continuous variables, the mean values were examined using an unpaired Student’s t test or One-way ANOVA with Tukey’s post hoc test.
 The level of significance was set at P < 0.05.
 Differential CAZY genes and bacterial CAGs between time points were identified using Wilcoxon matched-pair signed-rank tests (two-tailed) followed by FDR corrections.

+Beta diversity and PCoA analysis.
+Beta diversity, which illustrates differences in taxonomic diversity between different vendors were examined using recently developed tools that are robust for investigating compositional data: DEICODE [20].

+Ecological inference of dietary fiber responses.
+Bayesian regression techniques were used to parameterize the generalized Lotka-Volterra (gLV) model, as similarly used in Morjaria et al. The generalized Lotka-Volterra (gLV) model describes how absolute abundance of bacterial species change over time